Hidden Heroes and Gradient Bloats: Layer-Wise Redundancy Inverts Attribution in Transformers

-To isolate components for generalization, we evaluate models on out-of-distribution (OOD) lengths $N \in \{8, 9, 10, 11\}$.
-For each seed, we select the specific length where the model achieves accuracy within $[20\%, 75\%]$, ensuring the model logic is active but prone to measurable failures.
-This range ensures the model has learned partial structure but remains susceptible to failures.
+To isolate components for generalization, we evaluate models on OOD sequence lengths $N \in \{8, 9, 10, 11\}$.
+For each seed, we select the length where the model achieves accuracy within $[20\%, 75\%]$: below $20\%$ the model has not generalized to the test length; above $75\%$ component effects are too small to measure reliably.
 Accuracy is measured as exact sequence match.

-\textbf{Gradient Magnitude ($G$).} For each component $i \in \mathcal{S}$, we compute the average Frobenius norm of the gradients with respect to the component's weights $\mathbf{W}_i$ across 50 OOD batches:
+\textbf{Gradient Magnitude ($G$).} For each component $i \in \mathcal{S}$, we compute the normalized average Frobenius norm across 50 OOD batches:

-where $B=50$ and $\mathcal{L}_b$ is the loss for batch $b$.
-For attention heads, $\mathbf{W}_i$ corresponds to the Value weights $\mathbf{W}_V \in \mathbb{R}^{d_{\text{model}} \times d_{\text{head}}}$; for MLPs, $\mathbf{W}_i$ refers to the weights of the second linear layer.
-While gradient magnitude technically measures sensitivity to parameter changes rather than contribution to output, it remains a dominant heuristic for pruning \citep{han2015learning} We test whether this heuristic holds for OOD generalization.
+where $B=50$, $\mathcal{L}_b$ is the cross-entropy loss for batch $b$, and $N_i$ is the parameter count of component $i$.
+We normalize by $\sqrt{N_i}$ to ensure fair comparisons across heterogeneous sublayers (e.g., $128 \times 32$ attention matrices versus $128 \times 512$ MLP matrices).
+Following \citet{elhage2021mathematical}, we isolate $\mathbf{W}_V$ and $\mathbf{W}_{\text{out}}$ to bound our measure to each component's residual stream contribution, preventing confounding from query/key routing dynamics.
+While gradient magnitude measures sensitivity to parameter perturbations rather than direct output contribution, it remains a dominant pruning heuristic \citep{han2015learning, michel2019sixteen}; we test whether this heuristic holds for OOD generalization.

-\textbf{Causal Importance ($C$).} We measure the functional necessity of a component via \textit{Mean Ablation}.
-We compute the mean activation $\boldsymbol{\mu}_i$ of component $i$ across the OOD distribution.
-During inference, we replace the component's output $\mathbf{x}_i$ with $\boldsymbol{\mu}_i$ and measure the resulting accuracy drop: